 Been a while since my last post… Damn, I missed this blog.

 ‘Let’s all have a laugh and stay alive.’
-This seems to me a corrective attitude towards that which changes constantly, the punk that I was in my youth days, and still in many subtle ways am.
+This seems to me a corrective to that which changes constantly, the punk that I loved in my youth days.
 I’m reminded of Deleuze’s Nietzsche and Philosophy on the virtue of laughter that apparently all men, even higher men lack: ‘There are things that the higher man does not know how to do: ‘to laugh, to play and to dance.
 To laugh is to affirm life, even the suffering in life.
 To play is to affirm chance and the necessity of chance.
 To dance is to affirm becoming and the being of becoming.’[ix]
-If this is punk, then I am closer to the logic of Deleuze, not to mention Nietzsche, the Ǚber-punk, I guess.
-Deleuze says of Nietzsche in the shadow of discussing the cinema: ‘in Nietzsche, one sees philosophical discourse toppling into a crystalline system, substituting the power of becoming for the model of truth, ‘pathic’ relinkings (aphorisms) for logical links.’[x]
+This is punk, affirming the open, refusing to settle in memory.
 ‘Let’s all have a laugh and stay alive.’
 But the punk also denies that affirmation is the end-goal of laughter, play and dance.
 The future is extinction.
-The punk denies the affirmation of eternal return, life that sells what we don’t need.
-The punk is anti-Nietzsche who protests against the transforming of life into a crystal-image, into our deliverance to eternal time.
-The punk rectifies Nietzsche.
+The punk denies the affirmation of eternal return that sells what we don’t need.
+The punk is the anti-Nietzsche who protests against transforming life into a crystal-image, into our deliverance to eternal time.

-The punk sort of corrects Nietzsche for his failure (he was born earlier, the exact point) to see how philosophy can actually transform into a crystalline system, the cinema, and how the crystal-image, at least in its neorealist transformations dear to Deleuze, would be hijacked by the television, and how television would be claimed by algorithmic systems defining today’s planetary consciousness.
-In these transformations, the concept of time is at stake: when television hijacked the cinema, time became a social function, what of sociality that allows one to be “in contact with technology, touching the machinery.’[xi]
-In the postmodern world, when even the TV would give way to a higher cerebral function of information machine, time, in the words of Deleuze’s friend, Paul Virilio, became an information bomb at one’s fingertips, courtesy of use-friendly touchscreen implements of modern information technology.[xii]
-Time in this sense has become multiple, yet still short of the Deleuzean promise of becoming a multiple creative solitude that he saw at play in most of Godard’s films.[xiii]
-Instead, we have witnessed how time has transformed into a deadly form of microfascism at everyone’s fingertips.[xiv]
+The punk sort of corrects, not without its ambiguities, Nietzsche for his failure to see how philosophy can transform into a crystalline system, the cinema, and how the crystal-image, at least in its neorealist transformations dear to Deleuze, would be hijacked by the television, and how television would be claimed by algorithmic systems defining today’s planetary consciousness.
+In these transformations, the concept of time is at stake: when television hijacked the cinema, time became a social function that allowed one to be “in contact with technology, touching the machinery.’[xi]
+In the postmodern world, when even the TV would give way to a higher cerebral function of information machine, time, in the words of Paul Virilio, became an information bomb at one’s fingertips, courtesy of the ouchscreen implements of modern technology.[xii]
+Time in this sense has become multiple,

 ‘Let’s all have a laugh and stay alive.’
-In an interview, Deleuze was reported to have said, ‘I want to write a book on ‘What is Philosophy’ As long as it’s a shorter one.
-Also, Guattari and I want to get back to our joint work and produce a sort of philosophy of Nature, now that any distinction between nature and artifice is becoming blurred.
+In an interview, Deleuze was reported to have said, ‘I want to write a book on ‘What is Philosophy’ As long as it’s a shorter one… Guattari and I want to get back to our joint work and produce a sort of philosophy of Nature, now that any distinction between nature and artifice is becoming blurred.
 Such projects are all one needs for a happy old age.[xv]
 It’s not difficult to discern in these lines how Deleuze wanted to laugh, how he wanted to be punk.
 What extinction tells of future time is precisely this blurring of distinction.
 It’s punk.
 It affirms extinction by blurring it with any possible ‘open’, future time.
 It laughs at its own incredulity.

 [i] See ‘Punk funeral: Joe Corré burns £5m of memorabilia on Thames,’ https://www.theguardian.com/music/2016/nov/26/punx-not-dead-joe-corre-burns-memorabilia-worth-5m-on-thames.